-Just a crazy Cuban American who loved to write before she knew how.
+Just a crazy Cuban American who’s always loved to write, even before I learned how.
 I live in Houston with my husband and four Chihuahuas.
 I love to read, write (of course), and play video games.
 I’m semi-fluent in Spanish and functionally fluent in ASL (American Sign Language).
 Drop me a line via social media or email.
 I don’t bite!
 I leave that up to my dogs.

 Our society has a stigma, a taboo: people with disabilities are asexual–or worse, non-sexual–beings.
 Anyone who has known anyone with a disability of any kind knows this couldn’t be farther from the truth.
 Having a disability is no reason not to enjoy everything that any able person enjoys–and that includes love and sex.

 Unfortunately, very few novels feature disabled heroes; fewer still seek to rise above the simple “inspirational” or “pity” storylines we see so often.